Justification of Red List Category

 Behaviour The species is migratory in the north of its range, with these birds wintering in southern Europe, southern Asia and less commonly in Africa (del Hoyo et al. 1994).
 Further south, birds tend to be resident or dispersive (del Hoyo et al. 1994, Ferguson-Lees and Christie 2001).
 Migrants move south between July and November, returning between March and June (Snow and Perrins 1998).
 Birds are generally solitary, except when nesting, and tend to migrate singly although large concentrations do form at narrow sea crossings (Ferguson-Lees and Christie 2001).
 Habitat It mainly inhabits forest, although preferring this to be interspersed with open areas (del Hoyo et al. 1994).
 Diet Small birds make up the vast majority of its diet (del Hoyo et al. 1994).
 Breeding site The nest is built in the lower crown of trees, on a fork or branch (del Hoyo et al. 1994).
 Management information Population trends are generally stable or increasing in areas where persecution has been controlled (del Hoyo et al. 1994).

 Widespread persecution, especially from gamekeepers, in the 20th century caused large numbers of the birds to be killed (del Hoyo et al. 1994, Ferguson-Lees and Christie 2001).
 Sharp declines in Europe in the 1950s-1960s were driven by the use of harmful organochlorine pesticides, which causes direct mortality of adults as well as reduced breeding success.
 The species is still trapped in its thousands annually in Turkey, where it is used by falconers, but habitat alteration is thought to be the major contemporary threat (del Hoyo et al. 1994).
+In Madeira and the Canary Islands, forest fires destroy breeding areas and reduce prey availability (Gouveia et al. 2017).
 It is also highly vulnerable to the impacts of potential wind energy developments (Strix 2012).
 Ingestion of prey containing lead shot is an additional threat (Fisher et al. 2006).

 Text account compilers